akrzemi1/__sandbox__/string_view_ctor.md

                                     string_view{content_type};
 }
 ```

+Finally, even if it is not economically possible to prepare the large source code base for migration to narrow-contract components, as described in section 7.2, it may still be possible to identify some smaller components within the source code base, where declaring and enforcing narrow contracts is possible.
+In those cases the recommendation would be to adapt the narrow-contract `std::string_view` in these components, so at least in these components the correctness of the code can be better asserted.

 ### 8.2.
 What can be offered to programmers that want null pointers passed to `string_view` to remain UB?